 Before you leave home make sure you have at least one dummy run at putting your tent up and try to familiarise yourself with the process so that you can erect your tent without needing to read the instructions.
 Don't forget that when you get to the festival you may have to put your tent up in a limited amount of space and possibly windy or rainy weather.
 It could also be dark.

 Even if you've used your tent before it's still a good idea to put it up before you leave home to make sure that it hasn't perished and none of the parts have gone missing.
-Check the poles to make sure that none of them are starting to fray or split.
+Check all the poles to see if any of them are starting to fray or split.
 Much better to replace them now than trying to hold them together with tape at the festival.

 photograph courtesy of Bob Rose